 Environmental factors as a cause of ADHD

 Environmental factors are all external and internal positive and negative influences on the individual.
 Intense negative environmental influences are stressors.
-Stressors is therefore merely another term for stressful environmental influences.
+Stressors is thus merely another term for stressful environmental influences.
 Illnesses are stressors as well as accidents or psychological stress.

 Gene-environment interaction is a fundamental biological concept for the development of different behavioral patterns and mental disorders.
 It describes that environmental influences with different gene structure have different effects and do not necessarily add up.